TyeStanley/nibbler/README.md

 - Have a high-quality README

+- Add PWA functionality:

+    - Uses a web manifest

+    - Uses a service worker for offline functionality

+    - Is installable

 ## **Contributing**
 The following individuals contributed to this project (listed in alphabetical order by last name):<br>
 Sapana Donde - Front End and Back End<br>